 Rafael Trujillo (Dominican Republic).
-Trujillo was shot by Dominican dissidents on May 31, 1961.
+Trujillo was shot by

+Dominican dissidents on May 31, 1961.
 Commencing in 1960 and continuing to the time of the assassination, the U.S. Government generally supported these dissidents and some Government personnel were aware that they intended to kill Trujillo.
-Three pistols and three carbines were furnished by American officials, although a request for machine guns was later refused.
-There was conflicting evidence whether the weapons were knowingly supplied for use in the assassination and whether any were present at the scene.
+Three pistols and three carbines were furnished by for use in the assassination and whether any were present at the scene.